 Theo de Haan is a lecturer in tourism studies.
 He has lived in Groningen for more than three decades.
 Theo moved to Groningen to study geography as an 18-year-old.
-In this interview he maps out what he likes about the Dutch city.
+In this interview, he maps out what he likes about the Dutch city.

-When Theo first moved to Groningen cars were still being driven on the Grote Markt, the city centre market place.
+When Theo first moved to Groningen cars were still being driven on the Grote Markt, the city centre marketplace.
 Today that area is pedestrianised and more than half of the people who work in Groningen commute by bicycle, Cycling is a good way of getting around for visitors too.

 Why should people visit Groningen?

 If you visit the other side of the Grote Markt around the Goudkantoor — the old gold or finance office of the city — the building was created by an Italian architect.
 Walk around there and you’ll see statues high above you.
-You’ll also see how a late 20th-century building fits nicely inside of the city centre.
+You’ll also see how a late 20th-century building fits nicely inside the city centre.

 Look to street corners and you’ll see houses were destroyed in the last days of the Second World War.
 Still, something with character was built in their place.

-Folkingestraat is a typical modern development with lot of shops for city visitors.
+Folkingestraat is a typical modern development with a lot of shops for city visitors.
 But if you look at the ground you’ll see little metal signs.
 That used to be the Jewish Quarter.
 You’ll see which family lived in a house and where they were murdered — some camp in Poland or Germany.

 Also in the same street, in the middle, you’ll see a very small moon and then, after 10 metres, another moon, a bit larger.
 Then there’s a full moon and the moon becomes smaller again.
 Hardly anyone sees it but, still, it adds to the character of the city.
 There’s something there which often you don’t notice.
 But it’s there.